Ladysnake/Cardinal-Components-API/README.md

 # Cardinal-Components-API
 A components API for Fabric that is easy, modular, and fast.
+Cardinal Components API is a library for Minecraft mods to create data components that can be attached to various providers.
+Those components provide a standardized interface for mods to interact with otherwise opaque objects and behaviours, thereby helping both mod creation and compatibility.

+TL;DR: It allows you to attach data to things

 ## Adding the API to your buildscript (loom 0.2.4):
 ```gradle